systemsomicslab/mtbinfo.github.io/MRMPROBS/tutorial.md

 &#042; The tutorial uses 40 demonstration files and the reference library which are downloadable from the above link.
 The common measurement conditions of the demonstration files were as follows.

-Liquid chromatography: total 25 min run per sample with CELI L-column2 ODC (150 mm×2.1 mm, 3 m).
+Liquid chromatography: total 25 min run per sample with CELI L-column2 ODC (150 mm×2.1 mm, 3 μm).
 Mass spectrometer: MRM method with negative ion mode.
 Target metabolite number: 60
 Total transitions: 166